marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 the locale always defaults to the locale which is detected from the browser.

 *   *Process Name Pattern*: sets a regular expression defining the processes which represents a "login" by the user.
     The default value comprises all standard shells and `systemd` which is started by login process using X11.
 Only change this setting if you absolutely know what you are doing.

+    As of version 0.3.12 the pattern will be matched against the complete command line and no longer the process name only.
+This requires/permits the pattern to be more precise if you have several binaries with the same name in different directories.
+Thanks to [bhulsken](https://github.com/bhulsken) for providing a pull request.

+    **Note**: In order to guarantee backward compatibility prior to version 0.3.12, process name patterns without a single `/` will be braced by `.*( PATTERN ).*` so that the original expression will be matched at any location in the command line.
+If no `/` is contained in the configured expression it will be used literally.

 ### Adding Rulesets